 Research Article- Pilot Data: Here is the link to the open access article “Treating Individuals With Intellectual Disabilities and Challenging Behaviors With Adapted Dialectical Behavior Therapy” by Julie F. Brown, Milton Z. Brown & Paige Dibiasio in the Journal of Mental Health Research in Intellectual Disabilities.
 Published online: 03 Jul 2013.

 Conference Video: Here is the link to the 90-minute YouTube video of the Skills System presentation at NEA-BPD Annual Conference at Yale University in May 2013

 Test Center: The software is being updated in the Test Center.
 The quiz is new and functional.
 Give it a try!
 We are updating the two exams.
 If you have any difficulty, let me know via email or phone.

-Skills System Training: I will be presenting with Dr. Darlene Sweetland and Brian Newcomer, LMHC at NADD.
-We are doing a pre-conference on the 18th on the topic of emotion regulation.
+Skills System Training: I will be presenting with Dr. Darlene Sweetland and Brian Newcomer, LMHC at NADD in San Francisco.
+We are doing a pre-conference on November 18th, 2015 on the topic of emotion regulation.